tanglj86/hl/nuttx/configs/myboard/README.txt

 LEDs
 ====

-The STM32F4Discovery board has four LEDs; green, orange, red and blue on the board.
+The myboard board has four LEDs; green, orange, red and blue on the board.
 These LEDs are not used by the board port unless CONFIG_ARCH_LEDS is defined.
 In that case, the usage by the board port is defined in include/board.h and src/up_leds.c.
 The LEDs are used to encode OS-related